Fondant 101: A Beginner's Guide to Perfect Fondant Recipes and Techniques

 • Rolling Surface: You need a surface that's smooth and non-stick.
 A marble countertop or a silicone rolling mat are good options.
 Make sure to dust your surface with powdered sugar to prevent sticking.

-• Fondant Smoother: This handy tool helps you create a perfectly smooth finish on your fondant.
+• fondant smoother: This handy tool helps you create a perfectly smooth finish on your fondant.
 There are a variety of shapes and sizes available, so choose one that feels comfortable in your hand.

 • Cake Board: A cake board is a sturdy piece of cardboard that provides a stable base for your cake.
 It also makes it easier to transport your cake without damaging the fondant.